astrohr/dagor_wiki/TutorialTmp.md

 There we set focuser position to position zero (`d focus set 0`).

-Lastly we can return the focuser to the starting position which is the negative of the last position, e.g: `d focus goto 3187`
+Lastly we can return the focuser to the starting position which is the negative of the final position, e.g: `d focus goto 3187`

 If you get a trackback error at a first access to focuser, simply repeat the command.
 It should work.
 If the problem persists, recheck all connections.